 The Surry County Detention Center is the main jail in Surry County North Carolina.
 While the police in the cities and towns in Surry County can arrest and detain offenders, the Surry County Detention Center is the facility that is accredited by North Carolina to hold inmates for more than 72 hours.

-The Surry County Detention Center, located at:
+The Surry County Detention Center is located at:

 218 North Main Street